 Transfer of Series C Rights.
 You may transfer Series C Rights in whole by endorsing the rights certificate for transfer.
 Please follow the instructions for transfer included in the information sent to you with your rights certificate.
 If you wish to transfer only a portion of the rights, you should deliver your properly endorsed rights certificate to the subscription agent.
 With your rights certificate, you should include instructions to register such portion of the rights evidenced thereby in the name of the transferee (and to issue a new rights certificate to the transferee evidencing such transferred rights).
 You may only transfer whole rights and not fractions of a right.
 If there is sufficient time before the expiration of the rights offering, the subscription agent will send you a new rights certificate evidencing the balance of the rights issued to you but not transferred to the transferee.
 You may also instruct the subscription agent to send the rights certificate to one or more additional transferees.
-If you wish to sell your remaining rights, you may request that the subscription agent sell your rights for you, as described below.
+If you wish to sell your remaining rights, you may request that the subscription agent send you certificates representing your remaining (whole) rights so that you may sell them through your broker or dealer.
+You may also request that the subscription agent send you rights for you, as described below.